adlnet/xAPI-Spec/xAPI.md

 		<td>UUID</td>
 		<td>The registration statement is associated with.
 		<br/><br/>
-		When an LRS is an integral part of an LMS, the LMS likely supports the concept of registration, an instance of a learner signing up for a particular learning activity.
+		When an LRS is an integral part of an LMS, the LMS likely supports the concept of registration.
+			Registration is an instance of a learner undertaking a particular learning activity.
+			For example all the statements about one time a person took a test might have one registration.
+If the learner takes the test again, the statements from this second occasion would have a different registration from the first occasion.
+		<br/><br/>
 		 The LMS may also close the registration at some point when it considers the learning experience complete.
 For Experience API purposes, a registration may be applied more broadly; an LMS could assign a group of students to a group of activities and track all related statements in one registration.</td>